INDEPENDENT REPORTS about vaping and e-cigs

 All vaping devices have a coil inside an atomiser that heats your e-juice - coils don't last forever - anything from 1 to 6 weeks, thus you do need to buy replacement atomisers/coils for when they stop working properly.
 Typically over time carbon deposits build up on the coil which reduces its efficiency.
 Also, the wick material can build up gunge which is residual e-liquid hardened from heating, this reduces the wick's capability to supply fresh e-liquid to the heating coil.
 The wick may also get burnt if too much power is applied or the liquid has run out.

 There are a number of rules to follow in preserving and prolonging the life of an atomiser/coil.
-Don't deliver too much voltage/wattage to the atomiser coil or you could burn the e-liquid which will create an acrid taste and rapidly add carbon deposits to the coil, or you might burn the wick, both of which will ruin the atomiser.
+If your battery power is controllable, don't deliver too much power to the atomiser or you could burn the e-liquid which will create an acrid taste and rapidly add carbon deposits to the coil, or you might burn the wick, both of which will ruin the atomiser.

 NOTE: See the writing on the side of the atomiser or box/manual or study and follow OHM'S LAW to set the ideal voltage/wattage to apply.